As an online marketer or website owner, you already know the importance of backlinks for the success of your website.

 If your backlinks haven’t been indexed and the Google Webmaster Tool is not functioning.
 You may need to ping the URLs containing the backlinks to remind Google about the update to your webpage.

-This is essentially a request to Google to check the update on your webpage, and if everything is in accordance with Google’s policies, the search engine will quickly index those webpages.
+This is essentially a request to Google to check the update on your webpage, and if everything is by Google’s policies, the search engine will quickly index those web pages.

 Fortunately, there are numerous pinging tools available on the internet that you can use to achieve this.
 A simple Google search will provide you with a list of the most helpful and sophisticated pinging tools.